twd2/mao_compiler/README.md

 ## Features
 * Cross-platform
-* Implement stack and vector class of C++ STL in C
+* Implement stack and vector in C
 * Dynamic memory allocating, for optimized memory using
 * Intelligent error catching